grantseltzer/blog/content/blog/tracing-go-functions-with-ebpf-part-1.md

 }
 ```

-When you `go buld` it, `functionA()` is created as a symbol in the created binary.
+When you `go build` it, `functionA()` is created as a symbol in the created binary.
 We can see it here with this command:

 ```
 [*] objdump --syms ./test | grep functionA 0000000000452330 g     F .text	0000000000000001 main.functionA
 ```

 `objdump` is used to list all the symbols in the binary.
-In the above output just worry about the memory offset all the way to the left, and the fact that it corresponds to our funciton `main.functionA`. (<i>Check out my other post, '[Dissecting Go Binaries](/blog/dissecting-go-binaries)' for more info on this.</i>)
+In the above output just worry about the memory offset all the way to the left, and the fact that it corresponds to our function `main.functionA`. (<i>Check out my other post, '[Dissecting Go Binaries](/blog/dissecting-go-binaries)' for more info on this.</i>)

 So in this case, you can attach a uprobe to the `functionA` symbol, which you can have trigger an eBPF program.
 The uprobe is copied into memory anytime the binary is executed, meaning it will trigger anytime any process runs that function.
 Here's a diagram to help better visualize this: